The case for scaling the utility workforce

 Of course, knowledge is power.
 The more information your utilities have about what’s happening with operational technology systems, the better they can manage their performance and preempt issues.

-ESC Partners is building #smartcities from #utilities work to #publicworks with solutions in the #Oracle Cloud.
-Let us show you how your city can be #hometownSMART today.
+ESC Partners is building smarter cities from utilities work to public works with solutions in the Oracle Cloud.
+Let us help you take full advantage of all the Oracle SaaS options available or walk you through our personalized Care-as-a-Service (CaaS) solutions.
 Just send us a note via the contact form, and we'll circle back within 48 hours.
-Or contact us anytime on FB, x/Twitter, or LI.
-You can click through directly from the icons on the footer of this page.

 Related Content